Herbs are my very favorite plants to grow in the garden.

 Rather than just plopping them into another pot or space in the raised bed, I decided to take a few and make something pretty.

 Vignettes are a lovely way to add interest and charm to any area.
 By choosing a few or many elements, similar or varying textures and colors, and varying heights, you can create a specific mood with the materials you choose.

-For this vignette, I wanted to capture the warmth and bounty of summer with a few classic herbs that not only look great together, but are also commonly used in the kitchen together: basil, thyme, and oregano.
+For this vignette, I wanted to capture the warmth and bounty of summer with a few classic herbs that look great together.
+They’re also commonly used in the kitchen together: basil, thyme, and oregano.

 Ready to get started?
 Here’s what you’ll need: